 The EU Working Time Directive (“WTD”) limits maximum weekly working time to 48 hours a week, and gives workers the right to daily and weekly rest breaks.
 This has been implemented in the UK through the Working Time Regulations 1998 (“WTR”).

 The WTR do not require employers to keep a specific record of hours worked by their workers each day.
 There is a requirement to keep records that are “adequate” to show whether the limits on maximum working time are being complied with, and to retain these records for two years (regulation 9).
 The UK also allows workers to agree in writing that the 48-hour working week limit does not apply to them.
-Where a worker opts out, the employer must maintain up-to-date records which specify the number of hours worked by that worker during each reference period (generally a period of 17 weeks) (regulation 4(6)).
+Where a worker opts out, the employer is not required to keep records of working time, and is only required to keep a list of who has opted out.

 This case involved a Spanish trade union challenging Deutsche Bank’s failure to set up a system for recording the time worked each day by its members of staff.
 Spanish national law does not specifically require employers to do this.
 The Spanish National High Court referred the case to the ECJ, as it was not clear that Spanish law complied with the requirements of EU law.